ynahmany/ynahmany/README.md

 ### Hi there 👋

-I am a software architect, passionate about a client, testing, and infrastructure development.
+I am a software engineer.

 ### Languages and Tools: